naddanki-23/WhatDrivesThePriceOfACar/README.md

 ## Key Findings & Actionable Items

-- **Year:** Newer vehicles sell for significantly more.
+- **Year:** Newer models consistently attract higher prices, reinforcing the premium placed on recent manufacturing years.
-- **Odometer:** Lower mileage = higher price.
-Mileage is one of the top predictors.
+- **Odometer:** Cars with lower mileage are notably more valuable—odometer readings are one of the strongest price indicators.
-- **Condition:** “New” and “excellent” cars earn the best prices.
+- **Condition:** Listings marked as “new” or “excellent” receive the highest valuations, while those labeled “salvage” or “fair” significantly underperform.

 **What should you do?**
-- **Sell smart:** Highlight the best features (condition, brand) in your ads.
+- **Maximize Sale Appeal:** Emphasize top-performing features (e.g., condition, manufacturer) in your listings to justify premium pricing.
-- **Price smart:** Set realistic prices for high-mileage or salvage vehicles to move them quickly.
+- **Set Competitive Prices:** Adjust pricing strategies for older, high-mileage, or lower-condition vehicles to ensure quicker turnover.
-- **Buy smart:** Focus on newer, low-mileage, well-maintained cars.
+- **Source Strategically:** Prioritize acquiring inventory that’s newer, well-maintained, and in excellent condition to boost profitability and customer interest

 ## Next Steps & Recommendations
-- Add more features such as accident history ot try advanced model for stronger predictions
+- Add more features such as accident history ot try advanced models for stronger predictions
 - Build a web app using Streamlit or Flask for real-time predictions
 - If we had more data we could go futhers and break the results by region or time